csirac2/snazzer/doc/snazzer.md

     If you have manually mounted subvolumes under mountpoints inconsistent with this assumption, breakage will occur.

-- SNAZZER\_SUBVOLS\_EXCLUDE\_FILE is used with grep -v
+- SNAZZER\_SUBVOLS\_EXCLUDE\_FILE is used with grep -f

-    A minimal (possibly buggy/incomplete) attempt is made to convert the shell glob patterns in this file to a regex suitable for grep -v.
+    A minimal (possibly buggy/incomplete) attempt is made to convert the shell glob patterns in this file to a regex suitable for grep -f.
 The assumption is that the exclude patterns file should only contain "boring" paths.
-Obvious regex characters are escaped, however there are likely many possible hostile path glob patterns which will break things.
+Obvious regex characters are escaped, however there are likely hostile path glob patterns which will break things.

 - .snapshot\_measurements.exclude is a work-around to the btrfs atime bug